dcascaval/Impala/README.md

 - Implement granularity control across the board, dynamically tune to system
 - Offsetting, Booleans (and reductions), Meshfilling algorithms

 ---

 #### Moving Forward

 Additional goals for future development include:

-* Composition of other expensive operations (occlusion, graph traversals, large scale collisions)
+- Composition of other expensive operations (occlusion, graph traversals, large scale collisions)
-* Automated integration of several Impala components in the form of a macro that searches for locations in a script where Impala could improve GH functionality and substituting the analogous component
+- Automated integration of several Impala components in the form of a macro that searches for locations in a script where Impala could improve GH functionality and substituting the analogous component
-* Allowing inter-component parallelism within a group.
+- Allowing inter-component parallelism within a group.
 By maintaining constant inputs and outputs in a group of components, their operation set can be run in parallel, making use of Grasshopper's already visually-explicit dependency graph to structure the computation.
 This can speed up definitions that don't have a large-operation bottleneck, but may have to perform multiple disjoint sets of computations.

 !["Example Screenshot"](example_screenshot.png)

+## License

+Impala is licensed under the MIT license.

+Copyright 2018 Dan Cascaval

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.